-Illinois: State Representative Bob Morgan introduced legislation that would require testing and labeling products containing delta-8 THC, CBD, and other cannabinoids before they can be sold or distributed.
+Illinois: State Representative Bob Morgan introduced legislation that would require testing and labeling products containing delta-8 THC, CBD, and other cannabinoids before they can be sold or distributed, according to a blog post by Hemp Benchmarks.
 The state’s legislative session adjourned May 31 before the bill could pass.

 Michigan: In late March, lawmakers introduced House Bill 4517, which would make it illegal to produce or sell delta-8 and any other THC isomers outside of state-licensed marijuana businesses.
 According to MLive, the bill would expand the definition of marijuana to include all types of THC, “regardless of whether it is artificially or naturally derived.”
 The bill is currently moving through the state legislature.